OpenSign™ Self-Hosted 'Upgrade Deployment' Guide Using Docker on Linux, macOS, or Windows

 Windows (Command Prompt)

-curl -O https://raw.githubusercontent.com/OpenSignLabs/OpenSign/main/docker-compose.yml && docker compose pull
+curl --remote-name-all https://raw.githubusercontent.com/OpenSignLabs/OpenSign/main/docker-compose.yml https://raw.githubusercontent.com/OpenSignLabs/OpenSign/main/Caddyfile && docker compose pull

 - This command will fetch the most recent versions of the Docker images required by OpenSign.